ray-project/ray/doc/source/cluster/kubernetes/examples/distributed-checkpointing-with-gcsfuse.md

   gke-gcsfuse/ephemeral-storage-limit: 10Gi
 ```

-Mount options are also specified when defining the GCSFuse container volume:
+You can also specify mount options when defining the GCSFuse container volume:
 ```
 csi:
   driver: gcsfuse.csi.storage.gke.io